jobala/blog/content/posts/basic-vim-config.md

 au BufReadPost * if line("'\"") > 1 && line("'\"") <= line("$") | exe "normal! g'\"" | endif
 ```

-`set number` configures vim to show line numbers. `set history=500` will make vim  remember the last five hundred commands and `set autoread` sets up vim to reload files that change externally, for example, when you have the same file open in Vim and another editor and you change it in the other editor, this setting will make Vim reload those changes.
+`set number` configures vim to show line numbers and `set history=500` will make vim  remember the last five hundred commands.

-`set foldmethod=indent` enables code folding on indented code.
-With this setting, Vim automatically folds code whenever you open a file which is annoying because you have to manually unfold the code. `set nofoldenable` disables automatic folding on opening a file.
-In NORMAL mode,   type `zf` to fold and `zo` to unfold.

-When in INSERT mode clicking the `Esc` key returns you to NORMAL mode but in modern editors the `Esc` key is too far for it to be convenient especially because this is a common operation. `inoremap jj <Esc>` remaps the escape function to double clicking the `j` key.
+When in INSERT mode clicking the `Esc` key returns you to NORMAL mode and since modern keyboards have the `Esc` key in a hard to reach location for it to be convenient especially because this is a common operation. `inoremap jj <Esc>` remaps the escape function to double clicking the `j` key.
 This reduces the pain especially because `j` is in the home row.

 `map <space> /` maps the search functionality to the space key.
 So when in NORMAL mode, we can start searching for a word by pressing `Space`.
 Vim highlights all occurrences of the matched words.
 When done searching you can turn off highlighting by typing  `:noh`.